Skip to content

 With Classic CNI you need to set up an onboarding process with Cloudflare.
 There is no self-serving option through the dashboard.

 Magic WAN only supports GRE tunnels over CNI.
-You will need to set your MSS clamp size to 1,476 bytes to accommodate overhead from additional headers.
-These are used to backhaul data from the data center where traffic is ingested — close to the end user — to the facility with the CNI link.
+To accommodate overhead from additional headers, you will need to set the MTU size of your GRE tunnel interface to 1,476 bytes and your MSS clamp to be 1,436 bytes.
+These are used to backhaul data from the data center where traffic is ingested - close to the end user - to the facility with the CNI link.

 Magic WAN with Classic CNI does not support BGP for the private encapsulated traffic.
 You need to create policy-based routes to ensure traffic is routed correctly.
 Classic CNI does support BGP for the outer GRE packet, and this can be used for re-routing the tunnel over a backup CNI in the event of an issue with the primary.